Visitors Guide S

 Mr. Utterson the lawyer was a man of a rugged countenance that was never lighted by a smile; cold, scanty and embarrassed in discourse; backward in sentiment; lean, long, dusty, dreary and yet somehow lovable.

 You are near the equator and the sun is close, hot and powerful so do apply good sun protection.
 Even if wearing a hat/cap – the reflecting waters can also burn.
 Apart from skin damage, there’s not much worse than a dose of severe sunburn to take the fun out of holiday.
 Wear a hat, sunglasses and slap on the sunscreen and keep hydrated with plenty of water.
 Even after doing this, most visitors will still go home with a tan if the weather is fine.
 In case of sunburn, women will find moisteriser soothing and men might like to try Viagra – at least it can keep the sheets off them.

 Sundays for Samoans are for religion and relaxation and many restaurants and attractions will be closed (see Religion)

 There are several supermarkets in and around Apia – some open early and close late and some will be open on Sundays (not for beer though).

 Surfing in Samoa is excellent and attracts keen board riders from around the world.
 In summer the best waves are off the north coast and, in winter, off the south.
 The reef breaks are powerful (left and right breaks) and are not for the novice rider.
-Most villages on Savai’i charge a $10 a day fee.
+Most villages on Savai’i charge a day fee.
 Sa’moana Resort on Upolu caters well for the surfing crowd.